Course Title: Bachelor of Engineering in Automation Engineering and Robotics

-Automation engineering involves the design, development and implementation of sensor and robotic systems.
+Automation Engineering and Robotics involves the design, development and implementation of sensor and robotic systems.
 At its core is the combination of mechanical, electrical and electronic engineering with computer technology, namely, mechatronics.

 This multi-disciplinary course will equip you for a diverse range of modern technological roles.
 You’ll develop a range of skills in the design and implementation of automation solutions; from 3D Computer-Aided Design (CAD, Solid-Modelling), sensor and instrumentation selection, and programming of robotics to the management of the resulting systems.